medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 When classifying the `Communication.category` field, it is best to use SNOMED codes.
 Specifically, for for practitioner roles and clinical specialty, SNOMED provides the [SNOMED Care Team Member Function](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1099.30/expansion) valueset.

 When classifying the `topic` element, it is common to use an internal custom coding so you can provide the proper level of specificity.
-However, it is still possible to use SNOMED and LOINC if you would like to.
+However, it is still possible to use SNOMED and LOINC if you prefer.

+**Example: **

 ```ts
 // A communication with both SNOMED and custom coding